hanabi/hanabi.github.io/Reference.md

 ### The Bluff

 - *Finesses* are quite efficient.
 So, when you see a playable card in someone's *Finesse Position* slot, you will often want to "get" the card with a *Finesse* (instead of cluing it directly).
 However, often times, the proper "connecting" card is not on the table.
-- In this situation, you can perform an alternate strategy by lying to the next player.
+- In this situation, you can perform an alternate strategy by fibbing to the next player.
 By cluing an unrelated, *one-away-from-playable* card, the next player will think that it is a *Finesse* and that they have the matching card.
 Then, they will blind-play their *Finesse Position* card.
 This is called a *Bluff*.
 - After the card is blind-played, the player who received the clue will realize that something strange has happened - the type of clue **did not match** the card that was blind-played.
 Thus, the clued card is not currently playable and must be a *one-away-from-playable* card.
 - For example, in a 3-player game:
   - All the 2's are played on the stacks.